katelovescode/docker-rails-7/README.md

 - script confirmation dialogue saying this script handles rbenv or the default ruby, nodenv or the default node
 - remove added dependencies that aren't essential for rails
 - take in a target directory to install rails in
+- automate tearing down the docker configuration when starting fresh